Unit 731: Key personnel

+Khabarovsk war crimes trials

+Twelve former members of Unit 731 and associated units were tried by the Soviet Union in 1949 during the Khabarovsk war crimes trials.
+The table below lists their ranks, roles, and sentences:

+Disclosure of membership list

-In April 2018, the National Archives of Japan disclosed a nearly complete list of 3,607 members of Unit 731 to Katsuo Nishiyama, a professor at Shiga University of Medical Science.
-Nishiyama reportedly intended to publish the list online to encourage further study into the unit.
+In April 2018, the National Archives of Japan released a near-complete list of 3,607 personnel affiliated with Unit 731 to Katsuo Nishiyama, a professor at Shiga University of Medical Science.
+Nishiyama announced his intent to publish the list online to promote further research.